molpopgen/fwdpp/doc/md/serialization.md

 The arguments should be an iterator pointing to one of your custom diploids, and a reference to an output stream (including a gzFile!).
 A function object of the same form should also be written to read the data back in.

 These custom serialization objects may be passed as the last arguments to the functions discussed in the next section.
-By default, they are implicitly passed KTfwd::diploidIOplaceholder, which is essentially an empty object.
+By default, they are implicitly passed fwdpp::diploidIOplaceholder, which is essentially an empty object.

 ## In-memory copying

 It may be desirable to be able to restore a population from a previous state.
 For example, you may wish to repeatedly introduce a mutation at a position, and then simulate until it is fixed.
 For replicates where it is lost, you will restore the population to the state it was in when you introduced the mutation.
-You may do this using KTfwd::write_binary_pop  or KTfwd::write_binary_metapop, and write the population to an in-memory buffer such as [std::ostringstream](http://www.cplusplus.com/reference/sstream/ostringstream/).
+You may do this using fwdpp::write_binary_pop  or fwdpp::write_binary_metapop, and write the population to an in-memory buffer such as [std::ostringstream](http://www.cplusplus.com/reference/sstream/ostringstream/).
 You may restore the population by reading the data from a [std::istringstream](http://www.cplusplus.com/reference/sstream/istringstream/).

 Here is some pseudocode for an single-deme simulation: